TeRacksito/Extra-Bot/README.md

 ```

 Note: You may need to configure the config.ini file.
+another Note: This is not working on linux So if fix it if you know how it will help me ALOT ;)
 ## Contributing

 This project is WIP so Contributions are always welcome!